 - and other relevant information relevant to providing you with the products and services you are, or someone else you know is, seeking.

 Methods of collection

 Personal information will generally be collected directly from you through any of the following ways:

 (a) through our national and state office websites, including through online enquiry forms and cookies;

 (b) via email, webchat or other electronic means;

 (d) applications for membership or any of our standard forms;

-(f) the provision of customer service and support, including dealings you may have with our Member Services Officers;
+(f) the provision of customer service and support, including dealings you may have with an our Member Services Officer;

 (g) requests for brochures, to join a mailing list or to be contacted for further information about our services;